Skip to content

 Spring often brings an uptick in pest activity, making it essential to stay ahead of potential infestations.
 Here's how to keep your greenhouse pest-free.

-• Set traps: Use sticky traps to monitor and reduce flying insects like aphids and whiteflies.
+• Set sticky traps: Use sticky traps to monitor and reduce flying insects like aphids and whiteflies.
 Position traps near entry points and areas with dense foliage to capture pests early.
 Regularly check and replace the traps to maintain effectiveness.

-• Introduce beneficial insects: Natural predators like ladybugs, lacewings, and predatory wasps are invaluable for pest control.
+• Invite beneficial insects: Natural predators like ladybugs, lacewings, and predatory wasps are invaluable for pest control.
 They target harmful insects without disrupting your plants.
 Order these insects online or source them locally, and release them strategically for maximum impact.
 Check out Arbico Organics, which ships beneficial insects to both Canada and the US.

 7. Organize Your Tools and Supplies